markuszoeller/markuszoeller.github.io/posts/drafts/logrotate.rst

 ===================

 The manual rotation we did before was only to demo the result.
-We can rely on the cronjob for logrotate which gets set up at during package install and runs daily:
+We can rely on the *cronjob* for logrotate which gets set up at during package install and runs daily:

 .. code-block:: text
-   :linenos:
    :emphasize-lines: 15

     root@zuul:~# cat /etc/cron.daily/logrotate